|PSYU 323||Child Development||

 |ECED 330||Dual Language Learners and Their Families||

-The Preliminary Early Childhood Special Education Credential focuses on the skills needed to conduct assessments, provide instruction, and special education-related services to young children with disabilities.
-The curriculum provides educators of young children with advanced methods and strategies for working with learning, development and behavior disabilities.
+The Preliminary Early Childhood Special Education Teaching Credential focuses on the skills needed to conduct assessments, provide instruction and special education -related services to young children with disabilities.
+The curriculum for the Brandman University teaching credential provides educators of young children with advanced methods and strategies for working with learning, development and behavior disabilities.

 As a student, you will: